 • Reduce radiation exposure

-• Show proficiency in quality control and operation of x-ray equipment
+• Show proficiency in quality control and the operation of X-ray equipment

 • Engage professionally with radiologists and other members of the interdisciplinary team

-• Handle other MA duties such as: vital sign recording, routine examinations and administrative duties
+• Handle other MA duties, such as recording vital signs, performing routine examinations, and completing other administrative duties

 The LMRT with MA Skills program at CHCP is a certificate program, which means you will earn a certificate instead of a degree.
-Students also have the option to return to CHCP later for our ACCELERATE program to earn a degree and become a Radiologic Technologist or Sonographer.
-Our curriculum prepares students to take the state exam to become an LMRT.
+Graduates also have the option to return to CHCP later for our Accelerate Program to earn a degree and become a Radiologic Technologist or Sonographer.
+Our curriculum helps students prepare to take the state exam to become an LMRT.

 • Pursue challenging work that makes a difference

-• Begin a great medical imaging career or one can move on to RT.
+• Begin a great medical imaging career or one that allows you to pursue additional education to become a Radiologic Technologist

 You can begin the application process by contacting The College of Health Care Professions.
 In a little over a year from now, you could become an LMRT and embark on a professional career helping others with their health and wellness.

 Ready to get started?
-Simply visit us at CHCP and request more information at the top of the page.
+Simply visit us at CHCP and request more information.